Login

 There are no items in your shopping cart.

-Random Audio Sample: X : electronics by Martin Wesley-Smith, from the CD X
+Random Audio Sample: Beta-Globin DNA (violin with piano and pre-recorded sound) by Martin Wesley-Smith, from the CD Jewel

 Photo of Martin Wesley-Smith

-Wesley–Smith has eclectic tastes and interests, his output ranging from children's songs to environmental events.
-He is a pioneer in Australia of audio–visual composition.
-His work has explored two main themes: (i) the life, work and ideas of Lewis Carroll (e.g. Snark–Hunting, Boojum!); and (ii) the plight of the people of East Timor (e.g. Kdadalak (For the Children of Timor) and A Luta Continua).
+Wesley-Smith had eclectic tastes and interests, his output ranging from children's songs to environmental events.
+His work explored two main themes: (i) the life, work and ideas of Lewis Carroll (e.g. Snark-Hunting, Boojum!); and (ii) the plight of the people of East Timor, e.g. Kdadalak (For the Children of Timor) and A Luta Continua.

-Wesley–Smith often presents concerts of his audio–visual pieces with Ros Dunlop (clarinets) and Julia Ryder (cello), including numerous international tours.
+Wesley-Smith presented many concerts of his audiovisual pieces with Ros Dunlop (clarinets) and Julia Ryder (cello), both in Australia and overseas.

-His electronic music and audio–visual performing group watt (1976–1998) performed in many countries overseas in addition to presenting a regular series of concerts in Sydney.
+He founded the electronic music and audio-visual performing collective watt (1976-1998), which presented a regular series of concerts in Sydney.
 He was Musical Director of TREE, a group whose final environmental event at Wattamolla Beach in Sydney's Royal National Park in 1983 attracted more than ten thousand people.

 Studied with